bodywork-ml/ml-pipeline-engineering/README.md

 git+https://github.com/bodywork-ml/bodywork-pipeline-utils@v0.1.5
 ```

-Pip supports many VCSs and protocols - e.g., private Git repositories can be accessed via SSH by using `git+ssh` and ensuring that the machine making the request has the appropriate SSH keys available.
+Pip supports many VCSs and protocols - e.g. private Git repositories can be accessed via SSH by using `git+ssh` and ensuring that the machine making the request has the appropriate SSH keys available.
 Refer to the [documentation for pip](https://pip.pypa.io/en/stable/cli/pip_install/#vcs-support) for more information.

 ## Defending Against Errors and Handling Failures